DFHack/dfhack/docs/guides/modding-guide.rst

         -- do initialization here
     end

-    local function usedByOnTick(unit) -- local variables are not exported -- this is an internal function: local functions/variables are not exported end
+    -- this is an internal function: local functions/variables -- are not exported
+    local function usedByOnTick(unit)
+        -- ...
+    end

     function onTick() -- exported